surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Access Global Parameters

- Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and accessed this data in report.

- While calculating an expression over a database value using field reference.
+ Global parameter is a flat file used to manipulate, control and organize the data which is not available in database and can access this data in report, While calculating an expression over a database value using field reference.

 **Syntax**